-However, Intel’s statement only added oil to the fire, some female netizens expressing outrage at Intel’s withdrawal.
+However, Intel’s statement only added oil to the fire, with some female netizens expressing outrage at Intel’s withdrawal.
 Meanwhile, some male netizens rallied at another of Yang Li’s endorsement events (a live stream on JD.com for P&G’s pads products for periods).
-They called her a sow and demanded the customer service to ban her.
+They called her a sow and demanded that customer service ban her.

-How can brand leverage women empowerment amid the Chinese online landscape
+How can brands leverage women empowerment amid the Chinese online landscape

 Just like with the Intel ad, the reception on social media was mixed and sparked fierce debates.
 The battle ended with Mercedes-Benz setting that video visible for followers only, and Yang Li stating on Weibo that she was not endorsing Mercedes-Benz.

 Not long after, on November 3rd, 2021, BVLGARI launched a new campaign featuring Yang Li on their official Weibo which gathered 82 thousand likes and 9,650 reposts.
 The post made it to the list of top-trending topics on Weibo that day.
 In the post, BVLGARI acclaimed, “The definition of DIVA, is on you. @-Yangli-.
 Be yourself and be the resounding rose that never dies when you wear Bulgari #Divas’ Dream collection jewelry.”
 The post received acclaim from women and Yang Li’s fans.